"I had a neighbor who used the common box hive; he had a two inch hole

 started making them out of 1/2" plywood.
 The next two pictures are me

 the top entrances.
+The last picture is of the top entrance reduced.
 The idea of using shims was presented to me by Lloyd

 Spears who says he got it from a man named Ludewig